eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-deployments.md

      type: front-end
 spec:
   replicas: 3
-  selector: (match to the label of a service, which it will use to communicate to it's endpoints)
+  selector: (matches pods created by a Deployment, labels here will be selected by the Service)
-    matchLabels:
+    matchLabels: (can be either matchLabels or matchExpressions)
       type: front-end
   strategy:
     type: RollingUpdate